Goebbels cabinet

-The Joseph Goebbels Cabinet was named by Adolf Hitler in his political testament of 30 April 1945.
+The Goebbels cabinet was named by Adolf Hitler in his political testament of 30 April 1945.
+The cabinet was therefore not legitimised according to the Weimar Constitution, which was still formally in force.
 To replace himself, Hitler named Admiral Karl Dönitz as Reichspräsident and Propaganda Minister Joseph Goebbels as Reichskanzler.
-The cabinet was short-lived as Goebbels killed himself along with his family on 1 May.
+The cabinet was short-lived as Goebbels killed himself along with his family on 1 May, after trying to reach a peace agreement with the Soviet Union.
 His government was followed by the Flensburg Government under Dönitz.

 Composition

 Retaining some members from the previous Hitler cabinet, some members of the Goebbels cabinet would continue in the Dönitz cabinet.